Sausapor: Geography

 Sausapor is located on the northern coast of the Bird's Head Peninsula of northwestern Papua.
 It is situated 15 miles west of Tanjung Yamursba, the northernmost point of New Guinea.
 The mouth of the Wewe River empties into the sea near Sausapor.
 While it was known as Dutch New Guinea, Sansapor, just south of the equator, was its most northern area.

 Sausapor has several zones which include rain forest, garden areas, beach, and forest margin.
 Thirteen miles to the northeast of the settlement is Mar and the islands off its coast; Mios Soe Islands, Middleburg Island and Amsterdam Island.
 The area around the village is heavily forested, with hilly areas to the southeast.
 The extensive stretch of beach in the area is known as the "Green Beach".
 Entrance into Sansapor's jetty is through a narrow opening in the coral reef.
 The sea bottom, 40 ft to 50 ft below water, is visible from above.

 Annual rainfall is approximately 300 in per year.

 Demography

 Population

-According to the 1983 census, the kecamatan of Sausapor had a population of 3325 people.
+According to the 2020 census, the distrik of Sausapor had a population of 6,461 people, almost double the estimated figure of 3,325 in 1983.
 The town itself according to more recent figures has a population of 1000 people; 400 people at least in the town speak a language known as the Je dialect of the Abun language.
-The district contains seven villages.
+The district contains ten villages (kampung) - Bondek, Bondonggwan, Emaos, Jokte, Nanggou, Sau Uram, Sausapor, Sungguwan, Syurauw and Uigwem.